AshwiniVM/ULTRAMOD/README.md

 # ULTRAMOD
-Using comparative genomics to uncover the origins of phenotypic modularity in squamate reptiles
+Using comparative genomics to uncover the origins of phenotypic modularity

 FIRST STEPS - a code file based in unix.
 Written to obtain chromosome assemblies and map Ultra Conserved Elements (UCEs) on them.
 The resultant files provide a list of .sam files with a list of UCEs mapped onto each chromosome with details on the mapped position and UCE sequence.
 A csv file provides details on the number of UCEs mapped onto each chromosome.